– and the West Highland Railway

 Anyway, if you’ve followed this so far, with the help of another of these vivid, hi-tech, wonderfully illuminating graphics (or wee untidy sketches, as I call them) you can see above that there were then lines going to the four points of the compass here.
 Eventually, the two rival companies decided to join them by a curving ‘spur’ (as railway folk call it).
 As it turned out, when the earlier line from the east to this junction community was closed in 1965, the spur became vital – as all services to Oban had to go this way.
 That’s why Oban-bound trains depart north and suddenly lurch off to the left (westwards) to rumble down to the original line.
 You can see the connection, half-way along and to the left of the Fort William train (below).

 I had time to mull all this over fairly recently, while waiting for my wife to depart on to a morning Fort William train that was timetabled for 10.21.
 The ScotRail man on the platform had a dire warning about making sure we didn’t get on the next train through as that was going to Oban.
 Sure enough, a train appeared and we watched an old couple, with their equally old greyhound, bundle themselves on to it, then bundle themselves back off again in much haste and disorder.
 And there were a few near disasters for other rucksack-carrying visitors, who hesitated by the platform edge.
 Uncertainty hung around as an unwanted travelling companion.
 A platform announcement would have been nice.
-Perhaps that pantomime goes on every day in the summer when first time travellers of all nationalities find themselves making connections here.
+Perhaps that pantomime goes on every day in the summer when first time visitors of all nationalities find themselves making connections here.

 Crianlarich is not only where road and rail meet.
 Other business for the village arrives on foot, as it’s on the West Highland Way, the official Glasgow to Fort William footpath.
 Thirsty walkers come off the path and head for the station tearoom.
 This has been an institution for decades and, apparently has always been privately run.
 In the old days, the breakfast and luncheon baskets supplied to passengers were legendary.
 Today’s café is one of these places that communicates its way of doing things by lots of notices, especially about where to leave your rucksack.